Shreelakshmi04/Shreelakshmi04/README.md

 # Hi there, I'm Shreelakshmi Pai 👋

 Welcome to my GitHub profile!
-I'm passionate about web development, open source,etc. Here's a little bit about me:
+I'm a student and passionate about web development, open source,etc. Here's a little bit about me:

 ## 🚀 About Me